murphyk/iclr25/_posts/2025-04-28-distill-example.md

 ---
 layout: distill
 title: "Diffusion Models and Gaussian Flow Matching: Two sides of the same coin."
 description: "Flow matching and diffusion models are two popular frameworks in generative modeling.
 Despite seeming similar, there is general confusion in the community about their exact connection.
-In this post we aim to clear up this confusion and show that <i>diffusion model and Gaussian flow matching are essentially the same</i>: Different model specifications have different noise schedules and loss weighting but correspond to the same generative model.
+In this post we aim to clear up this confusion and show that <i>diffusion model and Gaussian flow matching are essentially the same</i>: Different model specifications lead to different noise schedules and loss weighting but correspond to the same generative model.
 That's great news, it means that you can use the two frameworks interchangeably."
 date: 2025-11-12
 future: true
 htmlwidgets: true